-- What percentage of growth in your client base have you experienced over the last 12 months? - Please include up to three letters of recommendation from your clients. - What type of technology do you use for field, dispatch, and back office functions? - List any specialty certifications or accreditations you possess. - Do you maintain a specific inventory for each service vehicle?
+- What percentage of growth in your client base have you experienced over the last 12 months? - What type of technology do you use for field, dispatch, and back-office functions? - List any specialty certifications or accreditations you - gossess. - Do you maintain a specific inventory for each service vehicle?